-2. When you are sure that the "HANSA.HDB.COPY" file does not contain any damage, place it in the folder containing the HansaWorld Enterprise server application and ensure it is named "HANSA.HDB".
+2. When you are sure that the "HANSA.HDB.COPY" file does not contain any damage, place it in the folder containing the Enterprise by HansaWorld server application and ensure it is named "HANSA.HDB".
 Remember that this must be a database that is untouched by any testing.
 Similarly, the "J0000001.HJN" journal file in the "journal" folder must also be one untouched by any testing.
 It is recommended that you keep copies of both files, at least until you are sure the journal has been applied successfully, in case of a power failure or hardware problem occurring while the journal is being applied.
 Then, launch the command line application on the server by typing-

-./HansaWorld --apply-journal &

-Starts the HansaWorld Enterprise server application and imports everything in the journal file that is not already in the database.
+./Enterprise --apply-journal Starts the Enterprise by HansaWorld server application and imports everything in the journal file that is not already in the database.
 The application will then quit.

-Again, if you are using the service application (Windows) or GUI singleuser application, you will need to place the --apply-journal parameter in the "parameters.txt" file before launching the application, and to remove that parameter from the "parameters.txt" file when the application quits.
+Again, if you are using the service application (Windows) or GUI single-user application, you will need to place the --apply-journal parameter in the "parameters.txt" file before launching the application, and to remove that parameter from the "parameters.txt" file when the application quits.